tapis-project/paas/README.md

      - null
        - States whether or not a value can be "null".
        - Can be true or false.
+     - comments
+       - Field to allow for better readability of table and column json.
+Column comments are not saved or used.
+They are for json readability only.
      - default
        - Sets default value for column to fallback on if no value is given.
        - Must follow the data_type for the column.